Code-Institute-Submissions/ajgoward-Things-Near-Me/README.md

 * Navigation bar toggler was dark and users were unable to see it - so i changed the bootstrap element from navbar-light to navar-dark which changed the the color from black to light .

-* I  could only view one type of business at any time after reading the google maps api documentation  google only allows one type of place to be searched at one time , and will only search the last type ie 'cafe,pub,park' only park will be searched . so after trying mutiple ways to bypass this i managed to create different functions and add the listeners within the map call function to show different types of businesses
+* I  could only view one type of business at any time after reading the google maps api documentation  google only allows one type of place to be searched at one time , and will only search the first type ie 'cafe,pub,park' only cafe will be searched . so after trying mutiple ways to bypass this i managed to create a function and add the listeners within the map call function to show different types of businesses

 * Once i added the sidebar element as the google tutorials said it was thrown off as the postion was relative so after trying on google developer tools i decided the postition was should be absolute this fixed the issue